nagaraj-bahubali/Cross-Language-Clone-Detection/doc/README.md

 ```
 ## 2. Training the Code Clone Detection model

-The model should already be configured in [`./process/config.yml`][13] to use the following steps.
+The model should already be configured in [`config.yml`][13] to use the following steps.

 #### 1. Generating training samples
 Before training the model, the clones pair for training/cross-validation/test must first be generated using the following command.
 ```
-./process/bin/suplearn-clone generate-dataset -c ./process/config.yml
+./bin/suplearn-clone generate-dataset -c config.yml
 ```

 #### 2. Training the model
 Once the data is generated, the model can be trained by simply using the following command.
 It took us almost 48 hours to train the model.
-If you want to directly evaluate the model follow next step (testing the model) as we have made the trained weights available in `./data/` folder.
+If you want to directly evaluate the model follow next step (testing the model) as we have made the trained weights available in `data` folder.
 But make sure
 the training samples are generated from above step.
 Else the command will not work.
 ```
-./process/bin/suplearn-clone --debug train -c ./process/config.yml
+./bin/suplearn-clone --debug train -c config.yml
 ```

 #### 3. Testing the model
-The model can be evaulated on test data by using the following command
+The model can be evaulated on test data by using the following command.
 ```
-./process/bin/suplearn-clone evaluate -c ./process/config.yml -m ./data/trained_model.h5 --data-type=test -o final_results.json
+./bin/suplearn-clone evaluate -c config.yml -m ./data/dataset/trained_model.h5 --data-type=test -o final_results.json
 ```